ThePay/api-client/.github/README.md

 Make sure to prepare the necessary dependencies before creating the `\ThePay\ApiClient\TheClient` instance.

 ### With dependency injection

 If you're using automatic dependency injection (as most frameworks do), all dependencies except `TheConfig` (which you configured in the previous section) will be injected automatically - including PSR-standard interfaces, provided your application already includes implementations of them.

 ### Without dependency injection

-In case you are not using dependency injection, you will have to setup the classes manually yourself, as in the following example:
+In case you are not using dependency injection, you will have to set up the classes manually as shown in the following example:

 ```php
 /** @var \ThePay\ApiClient\TheConfig $theConfig */